 After narrowly missing a grand final berth in 2019 the playing group are turning up in numbers hungry for the challenge ahead.

-The Woy Woy Lions are meeting Mondays at Ocean Beach Surf Club @ 6:30pm and on Wednesday @ 6:30pm at Brisbane Water High Campus.
+The Woy Woy Lions are meeting Mondays and Wednesday @ 6:20pm at Brisbane Water High Campus.

 If you like to join the WWRC this season contact: